nourlybeque/New-York-TLC-project/New York TLC project/data_TLC/data_dictionary_TLC.md

 ## Data Dictionary (New York TLC data)

 ### This project uses a dataset called 2017_Yellow_Taxi_Trip_Data.
-It contains data gathered by the New York City Taxi & Limousine Commission.
+The data is provided by Google Advanced Data Analytics Professional Certificate Program, and the data shared in this project has been created for pedagogical purposes.

 ### The dataset contains:
 ### 22,699 rows - each row represents a different trip